 Everyone is entitled to seek advice if they need help with an appeal of this kind.
 Our experienced education lawyers are available to help you and make sure your position is protected and that your appeal is properly presented.
 The team can take the worry off your hands.

-We will happily provide an initial telephone consultation to explain how we can help and if you are happy to proceed with our services, you will either be quoted an estimated or a fixed fee on a private fee paying basis.
-Please feel free to contact us for a no obligation quote on 0808 168 5550 or email firstname.lastname@example.org.
+We will happily provide an initial telephone consultation to explain how we can help and if you are happy to proceed with our services,we will discuss our estimated fees with you.
+Please feel free to contact us for a no obligation quote on 0808 168 5550 or email email@example.com.

 What is a School Exclusion?